dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 If an extension is found to be the one applying to a member invocation, then at run-time, the invocation will perform a method invocation of the corresponding instance member of the extension, with `this` bound to the receiver value and type parameters bound to the types found by static inference.

-If the receiver is `null`, then that invocation is an immediate run-time error unless the `on` type of the extension has a trailing `?`.
+Prior to NNBD, if the `on` type does not have a trailing `?`, it is a run-time error if the receiver object *r* is `null` and the resolved `on` type *T* of the extension would not satisfy `r is T`.
+That is, unless the type is `Null`, `Object`, or `dynamic`, it will not accept `null`.
+This ensure that the `this` value of the extension member cannot be `null` unless the receiver type is `Null` or a top type .
+If the `on` type does have a trailing `?`, then the `this` value can be `null`.

-With NNBD types, a non-nullable `on` type would not match a nullable receiver type, so it is impossible to invoke an extension method that does not expect `null` on a `null` value (except with legacy unsafely nullable types, then it's still a run-time error if the `on` type is not nullable)
+With NNBD types, a non-nullable `on` type would not match a nullable receiver type, so it is impossible to invoke an extension method that does not expect `null` on a `null` value (except with legacy unsafely nullable types, then it's still a run-time error if the `on` type is not nullable).

 In a fully migrated NNBD mode program, an extension with a non-nullable `on` type does not apply to a receiver with a nullable type, and a nullable `on` type means that the `this` value may be `null` inside the extension methods.

-During NNBD migration, where non-nullable type may contain `null`, it stays a run-time error if an extension method is called on `null` and a migrated extension's `on` type does not allow null, or an unmigrated extension does not have a trailing `?` on the `on` type.
+During NNBD migration, where non-nullable type may contain `null`, it stays a run-time error if an extension method is called on `null` and a migrated extension's `on` type does not allow null, or an unmigrated extension does not have a trailing `?` on the `on` type and isn't `Null` or a top type.

 During NNBD migration, we will have unsound nullable types like `int*` which should be matched by `extension Wot on int {…}` (in migrated code), and in that case we will need a run-time check to avoid passing `null` to that extension.
 Unmigrated extensions will still need the trailing `?` to allow getting called with `null` as receiver, but they will apply to nullable types everywhere.